compute group/group command

 This compute calculates a global scalar (the energy) and a global vector of length 3 (force), which can be accessed by indices 1-3.
 These values can be used by any command that uses global scalar or vector values from a compute as input.
 See the Howto output doc page for an overview of LAMMPS output options.

 Not all pair styles can be evaluated in a pairwise mode as required by this compute.
 For example, 3-body and other many-body potentials, such as Tersoff and Stillinger-Weber cannot be used.
-EAM potentials only include the pair potential portion of the EAM interaction when used by this compute, not the embedding term.
+EAM potentials will re-use previously computed embedding term contributions, so the computed pairwise forces and energies are based on the whole system and not valid if particles have been moved since.

-Not all Kspace styles support calculation of group/group interactions.
-The ewald and pppm styles do.
+Not all Kspace styles support the calculation of group/group interactions.
+The regular ewald and pppm styles do.

 Related commands: none